vinoselv/ini-rider-api/doc/RESTAPIs.md

 *AWS Cognito Endpooint*/oauth2/token

 Authorization:
 We must pass the client_id and client_secret in the authorization header through Basic HTTP authorization.
 The authorization header string is Basic Base64Encode(client_id:client_secret).
-You must use the *USER_POOL_CLIENT_ID* and *USER_POOL_APPLICATION_CLIENT_SECRET* included in the .env.{stage} file generated during the deployment here.
+You must use the *USER_POOL_CLIENT_ID* and *USER_POOL_APPLICATION_CLIENT_SECRET* included in the .env.{stage} file generated during the deployment.

 Content-Type:
 Must always be 'application/x-www-form-urlencoded'.